 - Have a hard time gathering themselves or putting things in order

-- Belongings begin to overtake the area that the live in
+- Belongings begin to overtake the area they live in

 - High anxiety or lashing out when items in their living space are moved or thrown away